krock07/reviewagon/README.md

 Unable to get the my data to deploy to Heroku
 My handleUpdate only works in Postman and not in the frontend

+### Future Goals
+- Allow users to add a stroller that not listed on the website
+- Deploy website to heroku or netlify
+- Set user authentication up

 ## Images